 Lemon & Herb Brine for Poultry

-9 comments I may earn money from products/companies mentioned in this post.
+9 comments marinades and brines, poultry, Spring and Summer Recipes I may earn money from products/companies mentioned in this post.
 This post may contain affiliate links.
 I may earn a small commission, at no extra charge to you, when you shop through my links.
 You're support is greatly appreciated!

 Until recently, the boneless, skinless variety of chicken breast was definitely the cut of meat that I least enjoyed grilling at home.
 Not because I didn’t like to eat it, but because we always ruined it!
 Without fail and no matter how we seasoned it, any super lean chicken breast that went on to our grill turned out bland and embarrassingly dry on the plate.
 I even tried prepping the meat with a few marinades and the end product was always just underwhelming to me.
 So, I pretty much gave up on those expensive cuts of meat and relied on the much more forgiving and economical darker cuts of poultry, like drumsticks and thighs for our barbecue dinners.

 A brine uses salt the way a marinade uses acid to tenderize and season meat from the outside in.
 As an added bonus, brining imparts tons of flavor and moisture in half the time it takes a marinade to be truly effective.
 The basic brine recipe I was given is seriously so simple: 2-1/2 cups of water, 2 tablespoons salt and 1 tablespoon sugar.
-However, that modest solution of water, salt and sugar became a total game changer for me and my dismal track record of preparing lean chicken breast.
-In fact, brining has become an absolutely critical meal prep step for me if grilled meat is on the menu.
+However, that modest solution of water, salt and sugar was a total game changer for me and my dismal track record of preparing lean chicken breast!
+In fact, brining has become an absolutely critical meal prep step for me if grilled meat, especially chicken breast, is on the menu.

 Nowadays, if we are planning to cook outside, Evan will happily pick up some fresh, quality chicken breast at the market and then skip to the car!
 Okay, sorry.
 For the record, he’s way too manly to skip to the car or anywhere for that matter, but hey, I sure did crack myself up for a second… anyhoo.
 But, it certainly is a great feeling to purchase those elegant (and pricey) ingredients without the sense of uneasiness that comes when you know a culinary crime is about to be committed!

-We still use that glorious basic brine solution, but we also like to change it up by mixing in different herbs and spices.
-This lemon and herb brine has become my go-to summertime brine and I’ve been using it to prepare any poultry we cook.
-In my opinion, it’s seriously good stuff.
+We still use the glorious basic brine solution, but we also like to change it up by mixing in different herbs and spices.
+This lemon and herb brine has become my go-to summertime brine and I use it to prepare any poultry we cook.
+In my opinion, it’s seriously good stuff!
 The salt does it’s job of tenderizing the meat and the subtle flavors of lemon, pepper and rosemary infuse into it making it a meal we think is worth waiting for.

 Wouldn’t you like to stay awhile?
 Sign-up here to receive all of my new posts in your inbox!
 Subscribe now and never miss a recipe or an update!